East Kilbride YM F.C.: Caledonian League Team

 The Caledonian League Team won promotion to the First Division (later renamed the Premier Division) in the 1995–96 season where they stayed until 2005, when after a poor season, were relegated down into the new First Division (formerly the Second Division).
 John McCole returned to manage the team after the relegation and came close to promotion on two occasions but narrowly missed out.
 McCole retired from management in 2011, a year after winning the East Kilbride YM Annual Tournament.
 Graeme Robertson and assistant Billy Hamilton, were put in charge of the Caley Team following their double winning season with the SAFL team.
-Since Robertson's appointment the ageing team were slowly replaced with younger players from EKYC and other youth teams in the town which resulted in steady improvement year upon year in the league and Cup Competitions.
-The team reached the latter stages of the West of Scotland cup in the 2012–13 season but were knocked out convincingly by the eventual winners, Hurlford Thistle.
+Since Robertson's appointment the ageing team were slowly replaced with younger players from EKYC and other youth teams in the town.
+In the 2012–13 season the team reached the latter stages of the West of Scotland Cup before losing to the eventual winners, Hurlford Thistle.

 On 3 June 2015, The Caledonian Team reached the Final of the Caledonian AFA Presidents Cup Final, beating Hamilton FP 1–0 with Connor McCann scoring the winning goal.
 This was the first trophy the Caledonian Team had won in 17 years.

 In August 2015, Scott Chaplain was announced as the team's new player/coach after retiring from Senior football due to his new job within the SFA.

 During Season 2015-2016 the team were knocked out of the Scottish Cup on penalties by the eventual finalists Leven in the last 16 of the Competition.

-The team continued to flourish and narrowly missed out on promotion in Season 2016–2017 by 2 points and reaching a Semi-final and Quarter-final in League Cups.
+In the 2016–17 season the team finished two points short of promotion and reached a semi-final and a quarter-final in league cup competitions.

-After a couple of rebuilding years, in the 2018–19 season, the club had one of their most successful seasons gaining promotion in unbelievable fashion, winning the league title while completing the full league season without a defeat.
+In the 2018–19 season the team won the league title without losing a league match, gaining promotion.

-Graeme has continued to improve the playing squad in attempt to win the Caledonian premier by adding big names such as ex Albion Rovers player Barry Russell and ex Stranraer attacker Sean Winter to an already impressive squad.
+The squad was strengthened with the additions of former Albion Rovers player Barry Russell and former Stranraer forward Sean Winter.

-The 2024/25 provided their most successful season to date, winning the Caledonian Premier League for the first time and getting to the West of Scotland cup final (sadly losing out on penalties to St.Patricks AFC).
+In 2024–25 the team won the Caledonian Premier League for the first time and reached the West of Scotland Cup final, losing on penalties to St Patrick's AFC.